 New insurance agents can get a grounding in the basic skills, such as underwriting, needed to succeed in the field by becoming a Life Underwriter Training Council Fellow (LUTCF).
-After completing the required training, agents will have greater expertise in prospecting, selling, practice management as well as insight into practice specialties including life and health insurance, employee benefits and annuities.
+After completing the required training, agents will have greater expertise in prospecting, selling and practice management as well as insight into practice specialties including life and health insurance, employee benefits and annuities.
 Having a LUTCF also can aid new agents in acquiring a job with an agency and in marketing themselves to prospective clients.
+Some LUTCF holders are financial advisors who can help you with your overall financial goals.

+The Life Underwriter Training Council Fellow (LUTCF) certification is typically for new life insurance agents as it provides a good overview of the insurance industry.
+It can be a good way for agents to better understand their products and show their knowledge of it so that they can properly serve clients.
 The LUTCF is overseen by the National Association of Insurance and Financial Advisors (NAIFA).
-The training and testing are provided by education company Kaplan through its College for Financial Planning division.
+The training and testing are provided by the education company Kaplan through its College for Financial Planning division.

 LUTCF Certification Requirements